Deities

 Dwelling: Crimson Wilds (Lunaris)

-Nezal manifests as a vast parasitic entity that corrupts and consumes entire worlds, transforming from a once-benevolent cosmic force into an insatiable planetary predator.
-The corrupted entity's body spans much of Lunaris, with the Crimson Wilds representing a surface manifestation of its alien biology—the red plant life being cellular extensions of Nezal rather than independent organisms.
+Nezal originated in the Fourth Dimension as a benevolent cosmic force designed to facilitate energy transfer between dimensional barriers.
+However, prolonged exposure to the corruption radiating from Primordia's destruction gradually perverted its fundamental nature, transforming it into an insatiable planetary predator that consumes and corrupts entire worlds.
+The entity's vast form now spans much of Lunaris, with the Crimson Wilds representing a surface manifestation of its alien biology—the red plant life being cellular extensions of Nezal rather than independent organisms.

 Its divine-level abilities include consuming life essence on a planetary scale, corrupting native species into servitor organisms, and extending consciousness across countless smaller bodies simultaneously through a hive mind structure.
 The entity's confrontation with Sunder near Solaris resulted in its imprisonment on Lunaris when the Beast God sacrificed his freedom to contain the threat, crashing both beings onto the moon's surface.